stagedml/pylightnix/docs/Reference.md

 <a name="pylightnix.types"></a>
 # `pylightnix.types`

-Main types used in Pylightnix are defined here.
+All main types which we use in Pylightnix are defined here.

 <a name="pylightnix.types.Path"></a>
 ## `Path` Objects